-If you’ve been newly diagnosed, are taking care of a loved one who’s been dealing with the disease, or have had type-1 or type-2 diabetes as your constant companion through the past few years, you’ve probably been familiarized with a few of these preventative measures including exercising frequently, eating clean, and maintaining a healthy weight by your doctor.
+Have you been newly diagnosed, are taking care of a loved one who’s been dealing with the disease, or have had type-1 or type-2 diabetes as your constant companion through the past few years?
+Then you must be familiarized with a few of these preventative measures including exercising frequently, eating clean, and maintaining a healthy weight by your doctor.
 Although everything can get overwhelming, it might help to know that managing things becomes easier as you better understand your health and work with your diagnosis instead of against it.
 And you’ve got time and options on your side as you navigate the waters of this difficult journey.

 When we eat a meal, the levels of glucose in our bloodstream rises.
 The pancreas then releases a hormone called insulin to move this glucose from your blood into your cells, where it can then be used for energy that the body needs to carry out everyday activities.
 Insulin then stimulates the liver to metabolize glucose, storing any excess amounts for later.
 It also helps your muscles and fat store excess glucose so as to not overwhelm the bloodstream.
 In this way, the levels of glucose in the body come down to normal levels.
 However, with diabetes, this process isn’t carried out the way it should be and glucose levels build up in the bloodstream and remain high.
 The factors behind this determine the specific type of diabetes that a person has.